bcoles/kasld/docs/reproducibility.md

 | powerpc64 | 7.0.0 | mainline | hidden | off | — | — |
 | powerpc64 | 7.0.0 | mainline | hardened | off | — | — |

+All three profiles run unprivileged, so `default` is not a guaranteed `exact`: it pins the virtual base only where an unprivileged reader can still see kallsyms. `kptr_restrict=0` exposes kallsyms on most arches, but some kernels gate the symbol values behind `CAP_SYSLOG` even then, leaving e.g. `mips` at its inference bound.
+The `phys residual` reflects the same reality — the physical image base is read from `/proc/iomem`, whose addresses the kernel zeroes for a non-root reader regardless of `kptr_restrict`, so several decoupled arches show `<n> bits` on the physical axis under `default` where a *root* reader would have pinned it exact (`s390x` still pins exact on some lines because another fact resolves it).

-Under `hidden`/`hardened`, `residual` usually widens to `<n> bits`: kallsyms — the pin the `default` column relies on — is gone, so the base stays `exact` only where some other leak or fact still resolves it, and widens to a range where nothing does. `hardened` strips more of those sources than `hidden` (an unprivileged reader loses even the addresses files expose only to root), so some cells that pin under `hidden` widen under `hardened`.
+Under `hidden`/`hardened`, the window widens further: `kptr_restrict=2` removes kallsyms entirely, so the base stays `exact` only where some other unprivileged leak or fact still resolves it. `hardened` strips more of those sources than `hidden` (perf and dmesg go too), so some cells that pin under `hidden` widen under `hardened`.
 The bits are how much of the KASLR slot the surviving facts leave.

 Several architectures show KASLR `off`: under the default qemu machine they receive no KASLR seed (or the port has no text KASLR), so the kernel boots